 What's included in the Clubcard Prices promotions?

-You can view the full list of discounted items on this Tesco page, but here are a few of the headline deals:
+You can view the full list of discounted items on this Tesco page, but we've picked out a few of the headline deals for you below:

 Have you got a Clubcard?